Ionut-Valeriu/PokeRatz/resources/ReadME.txt

-In this file there are explanation for .txt files for configuration
+In this file you will find explanation for .txt files that are used in configuration:

 --- In "resources/config/config.txt" ---